ansible/ansible-lint/README.rst

 CI/CD
 -----

-If executed under `Github Actions`_ is detected via the presence of ``GITHUB_ACTIONS=true`` and ``GITHUB_WORFLOW=...`` variables, the linter will also print errors using their `annotation`_ format.
+If execution under `Github Actions`_ is detected via the presence of ``GITHUB_ACTIONS=true`` and ``GITHUB_WORFLOW=...`` variables, the linter will also print errors using their `annotation`_ format.